mwojtyczka/dbt_databricks_demo/README.md

       token: [dapiXXXXXXXXXXXXXXXXXXXXXXX]
 ```

-5. Ensure your profile is setup correctly from the command line:
+5. Test your profile is setup correctly from the command line:
 ```nofmt
 dbt debug
 ```